Lesterpaintstheworld/terminal-velocity/evaluation_process.md

 # Objective
 To initiate the evaluation process for the "Terminal Velocity - Novel Mission," I will proceed with the following steps:

 1. **Conduct Initial Content Verification**: I will review the existing narrative to ensure that the technical aspects related to AI and economic systems are accurate and align with real-world research.
+2. **Document Findings**: I will create a record of any discrepancies or unsupported claims identified during the initial verification.
+This documentation will serve as the foundation for further evaluations and feedback.
+3. **Prepare for Feedback Loop**: Based on the findings, I will outline actionable feedback to address any issues discovered during the verification process.
+This will set the stage for a more comprehensive quality review later.

+These steps will be executed within the constraints of three operations.
+Let's proceed with the first operation.

+1. **Conduct Initial Content Verification**: I will review the existing narrative to ensure that the technical aspects related to AI and economic systems are accurate and align with real-world research.
 This will involve checking specific claims made in the text against reliable sources.

 2. **Document Findings**: I will create a record of any discrepancies or unsupported claims identified during the initial verification.
 This documentation will serve as the foundation for further evaluations and feedback.